Seasonal Blues occurs during the fall and winter months when the amount of sunlight is limited.

 • Melatonin Levels

 Melatonin is responsible for sleep patterns and moods.
-When melatonin level in the body gets disrupted, it can cause sleeplessness
+When melatonin level in the body gets disrupted, it can cause sleeplessness, fatigue and depression.

 • Serotonin Levels